 Modular type: An integer type with values in the range 0.. modulus – 1 with wrap-around semantics for arithmetic operations, bit-wise "and" and "or" operations, and, for modular types defined in package Interfaces, arithmetic and logical shift operations.

-Obsolescent features: Language features that have been declared to be obsolescent or deprecated and documented in Annex J of the Ada Reference Manual.
+Obsolescent features: Language features that have been declared to be obsolescent or deprecated and documented in Annex J of ISO/IEC 8652.

 Operational and Representation Attributes: The values of certain implementation-dependent characteristics obtained by querying the applicable attributes and possibly specified by the user.